vishwacsena/composer-managed-lab/02-create_dialog.md

 7. For now, we'll just add a simple message to get things hooked up, then we'll come back to flesh out the feature.

-   Click the "+" in the flow, and use the same `Send an Activity` action.
+   Click the "+" in the flow, and use the same `Send a response` action.
 Set the text of the activity to:

     ```
     Let's check the weather